 - Other videos your audience watched: Similarly, this metric tracks what other videos your audience has watched in the past seven days.

-- Top geographies: Will tell you where in the world your videos are getting the most play.
+- Top geographies: Tells you where in the world your videos are getting the most play.

-- Top subtitle/CC languages: Will show you what part of your audience uses subtitles or CC.
+- Top subtitle/CC languages: Shows you what part of your audience uses subtitles or CC.

 You’ll find data like: